Beyond Advocacy: A Design Space for Replication-Related Studies

 We use three comparison levels rather than a binary or a more fine-grained metric.
-A binary "same/different" split cannot capture "different-yet-comparable" cases (e.g., cross-validation vs. triangulation) and finer-grained schemes may increase descriptive precision, but will result in labeling challenges and may make patterns difficult to identify.
+A binary "same/different" split cannot capture "different-yet-comparable" cases (e.g., cross-validation vs. triangulation).
+Conversely, finer-grained schemes may increase descriptive precision, but will result in labeling inconsistencies and may make patterns difficult to identify.